cloudfoundry/stratos/website/docs/deploy/kubernetes/eksdeployment.md

 ## Helm Setup

-Download the latest Helm release (atleast 2.9 is required for RBAC support) from https://github.com/helm/helm/releases
+Download the latest Helm release (at least 2.9 is required for RBAC support) from https://github.com/helm/helm/releases

 Save the following to a file caleld `helm-rbac.yaml`
 ```